 Optional: lunch/dinner in the house where Dracula was born, today a famous restaurant.

 Today we will visit the stunning wooden churches of Maramures.
 Following the Iza and Mara rivers, we admire the impressive landscapes and visit some of the oldest churches made of wood, as well as a row of Maramures gates, authentic rustic triumphal arches.

 In the afternoon we will head to Sapanta where we will visit the Merry Cemetery.
 The wooden colourful crosses, sculpted and painted by craftsman Stan Patras and his appretince, Dumitru Pop, turned it into an authentic open air museum.
 The colours of the crosses and the humorous texts on them capture for eternity the essential episodes of life and show the strength of the Romanian people, who do not fear of death.

 Accommodation in Sighet, 3* pension, breakfast included.

-Leaving Maramures, we will have a stop to Barsana Wooden Monastery, one of the most beautiful in Maramures.
+Leaving Maramures, we will also have a stop to Barsana Wooden Monastery, one of the most beautiful in Maramures.

-Accommodation in Monasteries area, breakfast included.
+Accommodation in monasteries area, breakfast included.